Frequently Asked Questions (FAQ)

 Q: What if I have not received my certificate of completion within 24 hours after completing the course?

-If you have completed your course more than 24 hours ago and have still not received your certificate of completion via email (if you’ve requested it), please check your spam, bulk, or junk mail folders.
+If you have completed your course for more than one business day, and have still not received your certificate of completion via email (if you’ve requested it), please check your spam, bulk, or junk mail folders.
 If you find the e-mail there, your ISP or your spam-blocker or filter software is diverting our email.
 You will need Adobe Reader to open and print your certificate of completion.
 If you do not have Adobe Reader, you may download it for free at www.adobe.com.

 Q: Can I receive a fee waiver?